Samsung Galaxy S9

 The Samsung Galaxy S9 and S9+ are Android-based smartphones unveiled, manufactured, released and marketed by Samsung Electronics as part of the Galaxy S series.
 The devices were revealed at the Mobile World Congress in Barcelona on 25 February 2018, as the successors to the Galaxy S8 and S8+.
-It is the last Galaxy S series line to have an iris scanner, variable aperture lens, and a notification light.
+It is the last Galaxy S series line to only have 4G network support, which was commercially released on 16 March 2018.
+It is also the last Galaxy S series line to feature an iris scanner, a variable-aperture lens, and a notification light.
+It was also the last Galaxy S line to have a dual rear camera setup until the arrival of the S25 Edge in May 2025.

-The Galaxy S9 and S9+ have nearly identical features compared to the older S8 models, with the same display sizes and aspect ratio.
+The Galaxy S9 and S9+ come with the same display sizes and aspect ratio that the S8 and S8+ came with respectively.
 One highly regarded change to distinguish between the models is the location of the fingerprint sensor.
 While the S8's sensor is found beside the camera, the S9's is directly underneath it, similar to the A series.
-Most notably, the S9 line is equipped with several camera improvements over the S8.
+Most notably, the S9 line features several camera improvements over the S8.

-The phone received generally favorable reviews, with critics mostly noting the enhanced camera and better positioned fingerprint scanner.
-Critics, however, still criticize the phone being too similar to its predecessor.
-It is available in seven colours (Lilac Purple, Midnight Black, Titanium Gray, Coral Blue, Sunrise Gold, Burgundy Red, and Polaris Blue).
+The phone received generally favorable reviews, with critics mostly noting the enhanced camera and better-positioned fingerprint scanner.
+Critics, however, still criticized the phone for being too similar to its predecessor.
+It was available in seven colors (Lilac Purple, Midnight Black, Titanium Gray, Coral Blue, Sunrise Gold, Burgundy Red, and Polaris Blue).
 It was succeeded by the Galaxy S10 line in March 2019.

 Launch

-Many Galaxy S9 features and design changes were leaked weeks before the official launch, and the official launch video was leaked a few hours prior to the unveiling.
+Many Galaxy S9 features and design changes were leaked weeks before the official launch, and the official launch video was leaked a few hours before the unveiling.

 The Galaxy S9 and S9+ were revealed at the Mobile World Congress in Barcelona on 25 February 2018, as the successors to the Samsung Galaxy S8 and S8+.